Magnithor/CanvasTable/README.md

 [Demo website where you can see component in action with table with 23.000 records](https://magni.strumpur.net/CanvasTable)
 # TODO
-* Edit with commit and rollback
+* keyboard open close group

 # Supported
 * web worker